Silentdoer/scaled_size/README.md

 ## Other Params

-- `ScaledSizeUtil().orientation` - Gives the orientation of the device.
+- `ScaledSizeUtil.orientation` - Gives the orientation of the device.
-- `ScaledSizeUtil().deviceType` - Gives the type as Mobile or Tablet.
+- `ScaledSizeUtil.deviceType` - Gives the type as Mobile or Tablet.
-- `ScaledSizeUtil().screenHeight` - Gives the height of the device.
+- `ScaledSizeUtil.screenHeight` - Gives the height of the device.
-- `ScaledSizeUtil().screenWidth` - Gives the width of the device.
+- `ScaledSizeUtil.screenWidth` - Gives the width of the device.

 > Supported deviceTypes = Mobile, Tablet, Web, Windows, Mac, Linux, Fuchsia